Merge vs. Unified.to: A 2026 Comparison for SaaS and AI Teams

 Choose Unified.to if:

-- Your product depends on real-time data from source APIs (AI assistants, copilots, live dashboards, customer-facing flows)
+- Your product depends on current data from source APIs (AI assistants, copilots, live dashboards, customer-facing flows)

 - You need integration coverage across multiple categories beyond HR and ATS